TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1AssetSummary.md

 ```

 ## DESCRIPTION
-This function is used to summerise a list of Assets discovered by BloxOne
+This function is used to summerise a list of Assets discovered by Universal DDI

 ## EXAMPLES